fkretlow/automaton/README.md

 ```
 where `*` means \"zero or more\", `?` means \"at most one\", `+` means \"at least one\", and `|` means \"or\"."

-If more than one function is given for `actions`, the functions will be composed in the given order and applied to the current value.
+If more than one function is given for `actions`, the functions will be composed in the given order and applied to the current data.

-The FSM will be initialized in the first state, so the order of the states is not irrelevant.
+The FSM will be initialized in the first given state.

 The events you process with the FSM can by anything except for functions or collections of functions.